brmayes/jupyter-starter/README.md

 jupyter notebook
 `

+The homepage of the notebook should open automatically in your preferred browser.
+Notebooks generally run on `localhost:8888` if it is the sole notebook running.

+Create a new Python 2 notebook in the upper right-hand corner of the home screen.

 Import the libraries in the first cell
 ---------------

 ```
 # -*- coding: utf-8 -*-
 %matplotlib inline

 import pandas as pd
 import numpy as np
-import seaborn as sns
 import math
 import matplotlib as mplstyle
 import matplotlib.pyplot as plt
-import locale from locale
+import locale
-import atof from dateutil
-import parser from datetime
-import datetime
 import arrow
+from locale import atof
+from dateutil import parser
+from datetime import datetime
 ```

+To run the cells, either use `cmd + <enter>` or use the navigation: cell -> run all